Jupyter Notebook

 These instructions go over how to access a Jupyter notebook running on the pcie node in the ExCL Cluster.
 If you want to access a different system, then replace pcie

-Specify the ports that you want to use.
+Specify the ports that you intend to use.
 Choose a different number from the default so that you don't conflict with other users.

 From your local machine connect to pcie using login.excl.ornl.gov as a proxy and local forward the jupyter port.